erikfilias/erikfilias.github.io/_posts/2021-09-07-My-Annual-Review-of-my-Second-Year-PhD-Erik.markdown

-## The documents presented as follows
+## My documents presented as follows

 1. To get access to my report, you can click on [Annual report of the Second Year](https://github.com/erikfilias/erikfilias.github.io/blob/master/_posts/docs/2021-09-07-PhD_Thesis_Comillas.pdf).